linuxdeepin/deepin-manual/manual-assets/personal/deepin-album/en_US/index.md

 >    ![notes](icon/notes.svg) Notes: If you are using a computer equipped with touch-screen or touchpad, you can use touchscreen gestures to operate instead of the mouse:
 >
    > - On the touchscreen, place two fingers on the photo and keep a certain distance, and rotate the two fingers at the same time to rotate the photo.
-   >- On the touchpad that supports multiple-point touch, place two fingers on the photo and keep a certain distance, and rotate the two fingers at the same time to rotate the photo.

 ### Set as Wallpaper